KiteSync/realm-sync-js/README.md

 MIT License

-Copyright (c) 2016 KiteSync Team (Alamelu Palaniappan, Colin Goltra, David Ogor, Mike Jonas)
+Copyright (c) 2016 KiteSync Team (Alamu Palaniappan, Colin Goltra, David Ogor, Mike Jonas)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal